Updated: Apr 15

-Having chosen to pursue target shooting with various years and models of Lee Enfield - I have naturally become acquainted with the efforts of both the Parker and Hale family contributions to shooting sports technology.
+Having chosen to pursue target shooting with various years and models of Lee Enfield - I have naturally become acquainted with the efforts of both the Parker and Hale family contributions to shooting sports technology from the last century.

-The early days of Parker Hale growth were boosted by their printed materials - a shooting score book that also has lots of technical information and serves as advertising / marketing for more of their widgets.
+The early days of Parker Hale growth were boosted by their printed materials - a Service Rifle Score Book that also has lots of technical information and serves as advertising / marketing for more of their widgets.
 This one carries both the Parker Hale branding and the AGP of Bisley Works:

 The front cover features the "rise between ranges" elevation adjustment for British 303 Mk7 as well as a rotating disk windage adjustment - based on "fall of flag".
 It also features a wire stand to prop the book open to a score page while shooting and includes a pencil storage tube in its spine and a patch of emery paper on its back cover to sharpen the pencil on.
 Clearly indispensable!

 Of the sights I have, and have had: